 Most social media accounts worth following make an implied promise to their audience that they consistently fulfill.
 For business owners, it often starts with a question:

 Beyond your products, how can you consistently provide value to your target audience?

-But within your content mix, you want to also have ideas you can plan for in advance, reproduce, and schedule to go out on a regular basis.
+Within your content mix, you want to have ideas you can plan for in advance, reproduce, and schedule to go out on a regular basis.
 For example, you might feature a customer testimonial every Tuesday and share a quote graphic every Wednesday and Friday.

 The content mix you develop can incorporate:

 - News.
 Information about what’s happening in your industry or posts that are based on what’s trending at the moment.

 - Inspiration.
 Motivation to use your products or pursue a certain lifestyle, such as quote graphics or photos from around the world.

 - Education.
 Share fun stats and facts or how-to posts from your blog or YouTube channel.